OmarMongy/VGA_Controller/README.md

-# VGA Controller Project on FPGA
+# Design and Implementation of VGA Controller on FPGA Fabric for Visual Display and Monitoring

 ## 1. Introduction
 This project involves designing and implementing a VGA controller on an FPGA using Verilog HDL.
 Our primary objective is to replace a traditional solid IC implementation with a modern, FPGA-based solution to display images on a VGA monitor.

 ## 2. Project Details
-**Professor:** [Professor's Name]
+**Professor:** Dr. Howida Abd AlLatif
-**Team Name:** [Your Team Name]
+**Team Name:** ZDC
 **Team Members:**
-- [Member 1 Name]
-- [Member 2 Name]
-- [Member 3 Name]
-- [Member 4 Name]
+- Omar Ashraf Abd El Mongy
+- Khaled Mohamed Fathy
+- Abd-Allah Reda Farag
+- Kareem Ahmed Fathy
 **Project Title:** FPGA-Powered Video Graphics Array

 ### Roles of Each Member: